How do I amend a separate return to Married Filing Jointly?

 We suggest amending the most complex of the two returns to minimize data entry, but it's up to you to decide which one to amend.

-Also, if the other return (the one not being amended) either had a refund or additional taxes were paid (not just due), you'll need to amend in the CD/Download version so you can enter some adjustments in Forms mode.
+If the other return (the one not being amended) either had a refund or additional taxes were paid, you'll need to amend in the CD/Download version so you can enter some adjustments in Forms mode.

 - Follow the directions for the tax year you wish to amend to begin the amendment process.

-- Click the Personal Info tab and proceed to the Your Personal Info Summary screen.
+- Select My Info (Personal Info if you're using CD/Download) and proceed to the Your Personal Info Summary screen.

-- Scroll down to Your Filing Status and click the corresponding Edit button.
+- Scroll down to Your Filing Status and select the corresponding Edit button.

-- Check the Change my filing status checkbox, choose Married filing jointly, and click Continue.
+- Check the Change my filing status checkbox, choose Married filing jointly, and select Continue.

 - Keep following any onscreen instructions until you return to the Your Personal Info Summary screen.

-- Click the Edit button next to your spouse's name and enter any missing information (date of birth, occupation, etc.)
+- Select the Edit button next to your spouse's name and enter any missing information (date of birth, occupation, etc.)

 - Proceed through the TurboTax interview to add any items belonging to your spouse – for example, his or her W-2 and 1099 forms, medical deductions, and so forth.